shershen08/Ptty/README.md

 	});
 ## Demo & Docs

-Please see the [online documentation](http://code.patxipierce.com/jquery-plugin/ptty/) or the [Demo](http://code.patxipierce.com/jquery-plugin/ptty/v/0.1/example.html).
+Please see the [online documentation](http://code.patxipierce.com/jquery-plugin/ptty/) to learn about the plugin options and response structure or look at the [Demo](http://code.patxipierce.com/jquery-plugin/ptty/v/0.1/example.html), which at the moment only deals with offline commands but demonstrates the basics none the less.

-## Wishlist
+## To Do

-**To Do for version 0.1.0:**
+**For version 0.1.0:**

 * Refactor code and clean up unnecessary statements
 * Add option for disabled="disabled" to input while ajax takes place.
 * Try contenteditable="true" instead of input="text"
-* Add upload type option.
-Similar to password.
+* Add upload input type option.
+Same category as password.
 * Make a "scroll to command" response property that scrolls to the last input instead of the bottom.
+* _This list is likely to grow.
+Staty tuned._